tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-07-15-day3-multi-level-modelling-in-morphogenesis.md

 in which he made the comparison between cells and immiscible fluids.
-He used the idea that cell types present different adhesive and cohesive interactions to postulate that the final configurations are established by obtaining a minimal interface free energy through successive changes in cell content.
+He used the idea that cell types present different adhesive and cohesive interactions to postulate that the final configurations are established by obtaining a minimal interface free energy through successive changes in cell contacts.

-This means that differential inter-cellular adhesion is on of the most important factors in cell sorting.
+This means that differential inter-cellular adhesion is one of the most important factors in cell sorting.

 It did however take some time before this could be modelled.
 People tried doing